Craizox/ftp-fuzzer/README.md

 # Simple FTP Fuzzer

 ## Feature
-That the most important feature
+These are the most important features

 - Pre authentication test
+- Possibility to change the delay between each test

+Features comming soon
 - Change the buffer to single char, to Cyclic pattern or evilchar buffer
-- Possibility to change the delay between each test

 ## How To Use it